ibm-cloud-docs/cloud-object-storage/tutorials/caching-performance.md

 * A static website addressable by a domain name on the Internet
 * The duplicate of all the static content from the website listed above in a bucket with suitable public read access.
 * The endpoint particular to your bucket's regional and resiliency settings
-* Access to your Domain Name Service settings, including the technical and other requirements, as well as the ability to change the settings.
+* Access to your Domain Name Service (DNS) settings, including the technical and other requirements, as well as the ability to change the settings.

 The first two prerequisites listed here are straightforward.
 However, having an extra website available with DNS management settings that you can experiment with, complete with all the static content for the website also available in a publicly accessible bucket, may not be an option.
 If you wish to get started building your own static website with {{site.data.keyword.cos_full_notm}}, you can follow this [tutorial](https://developer.ibm.com/tutorials/cl-deploy-a-hello-world-webpage-to-bluemix-app/){: external}.
 {: tip}